KatBCN/MUD-Lab-NERC/README.md

 - Exp 1: Added features for token two places before current token.
 - Exp 2: Added features for token two places after current token.
-- Exp 3: Removed feature from Exp2 that identifies token as second to last place in sentence.
+- Exp 3: No change to previous experiment after correcting coding errors in Experiments 1 & 2
 - Exp 4: Added feature for prefix of length 3 to current token
 - Exp 5: Added feature for suffix and prefix of length 4 to current token
 - Exp 6: Added feature for suffix and prefix of length 5 to current token